huggingface/diffusers/docs/source/en/using-diffusers/inference_with_lcm.md

 <hfoptions id="lcm-img2img">
 <hfoption id="LCM">

-To use LCMs for image-to-image, you need to load the LCM checkpoint for your supported model into [`UNet2DConditionModel`] and then you need to replace the scheduler with the [`LCMScheduler`].
-Then you can use the pipeline as usual and pass a text prompt and initial image to generate an image in just 4 steps.
+To use LCMs for image-to-image, you need to load the LCM checkpoint for your supported model into [`UNet2DConditionModel`] and replace the scheduler with the [`LCMScheduler`].
+Then you can use the pipeline as usual, and pass a text prompt and initial image to generate an image in just 4 steps.

 > [!TIP]
 > Experiment with different values for `num_inference_steps`, `strength`, and `guidance_scale` to get the best results.